TangJingfan/cs61b-17/README.md

-# cs61b-17
+# README

-This repo contains code demo, lab, homework, project in cs61b, 2017.
+## Introduction

+This repo records my learning experience of cs61b in 2025.
+Codes are split into several sections, including in-class code demo, project and homework.